Rosalind Fox Solomon

-Rosalind Fox Solomon (born 1930) is an American photographer based in New York City.
+Rosalind Fox Solomon (April 2, 1930 – June 23, 2025) was an American photographer based in New York City.

+In 2007, the University of Arizona's Center for Creative Photography acquired Solomon's archive, which includes her photographic archive, books and video work.
+In 2019, she received the International Center of Photography's Lifetime Achievement Infinity Award.
+Her work is held in the collections of the Center for Creative Photography, Museum of Modern Art, Bibliothèque nationale de France, Victoria and Albert Museum, and Die Photographische Sammlung/SK Stiftung Kultur.

-Life and education
+Early life and education

-Solomon was born on 2 April 1930 in Highland Park, Illinois.
+Solomon was born on April 2, 1930, in Highland Park, Illinois.
 She graduated from Highland Park High School in 1947.
 She attended Goucher College in Baltimore, Maryland graduating with a Bachelor of Arts in Political Science in 1951.

-She married Joel W. (Jay) Solomon (1921–1984), with whom she had two children.
-The marriage ended in divorce.

-Solomon sailed to Belgium and France with The Experiment in International Living.

-She studied intermittently with Lisette Model from 1971 to 1977.

 Before photography

 Later Solomon became the Southern Regional Director of the Experiment in International Living.
 In this capacity, she visited communities throughout the Southern United States, recruiting families to host international guests and interact with other cultures in a personal way.

 In August 1963, Solomon traveled to Washington, D.C. for an interview with the Equal Employment Department of the United States Agency for International Development (USAID), which was then establishing a program for part-time recruiter–consultants in various regions of the United States.
 Solomon and a group of USAID staff including Roger Wilkins (nephew of Roy Wilkins) joined the March on Washington for Jobs and Freedom, during which Martin Luther King Jr. delivered his famous "I Have a Dream" speech.
 Subsequently, in her work for USAID, Solomon traveled to historically black colleges in Alabama, Georgia, Mississippi, and Tennessee where she spoke to students and faculty about overseas employment opportunities.